bkesterbyld/sitewire/content/pages/index.md

         title_align: center
         content: >
-          A built-in messaging system creates a single interface to borrowers and a history of your communications
+          A built-in messaging system creates a single interface to borrowers and a history of your draw communications
         content_align: center
         actions: []
         actions_align: left